crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/userguide/monitor-onboarding.md

-* **Monitor name**: The **Monitor name** is how you can identify your monitor â for example *AnyCompany monitor*.
+* **Monitor name**: The **Monitor name** is how you can identify your monitor — for example *AnyCompany monitor*.
 Your monitor's name also determines your **monitor URL**.
 * **Monitor URL**: You can access your monitor by using the **Monitor URL**.
 The URL is based on the
- **Monitor name** â for example *https://anycompanymonitor.awsapps.com*.
+ **Monitor name** — for example *https://anycompanymonitor.awsapps.com*.
 * **AWS Region**: The **AWS Region** is the physical location for a collection of AWS data centers.
 When you set up your monitor, the Region defaults to the closest